evelyndrake/csgo-surf-practice-server/README.md

 - Install the CS:GO dedicated server: `app_update 740 validate`.
 - Exit SteamCMD.
 - Navigate to the folder containing your dedicated server, containing the folders: `bin`, `csgo`, and `platform`.
+- Download this repository (click the green `Code` button, then select `Download ZIP`) and extract it anywhere
 - From this repository, remove the `start.bat` file located inside `!PUT THIS NEXT TO CSGO FOLDER NOT IN IT` and place it next to the `csgo` directory in your dedicated server (the file will exist alongside the 3 folders I just mentioned).
 - Copy the rest of the files from this repository and merge them with your dedicated server's, replacing files when prompted.
 - [Download my premade surf map pack](https://drive.google.com/file/d/1e96J0UEXmt8D-dD4p3Af9d5tgRO9N75T/view?usp=sharing), and extract it into your server's `csgo/maps` folder